seanbrasse/Tech-Talk/README.md

       - This could also be fixed by storing a unique id in addition to the sqlite ascending id with each entry.
 This way, id's could be created with the comment and sent up to the database immediatley. **Update: I implemented a uuid column within the database and passed the uuid with name, title, and message when creating a comment and posting it to the database.
 Delete now works**
       - I think the delete issue also led to issues in unit tests involving deleting function which makes sense
   - Unit tests: writing unit tests is not my strongsuit and I'm hoping and working towards to get better at it.
 I broke a few unit tests with my addition of uuid's.
 Struggled to fix them immediatley, will come back to it.
-      - This app was tested manually and with some unit tests.
-It's very far from perfect
+      - This app was tested manually and with some unit tests which need work.
+It's very far from perfect, but I'm looking forward to improving it